tkobayas/jbpm6example/jBPMExample_persistence_basic_BPMS6/README.md

-jBPMExample_persistence_basic is a basic jBPM project for Eclipse.
+jBPMExample_persistence_basic_BPMS6 is a basic jBPM project for Eclipse.

 - JPA persistence
 - Human Task